For the cake

 *To make whipped ganache frosting, use 10 ounces of chopped chocolate with the 6 fluid ounces cream and follow the same instructions.
 Allow the ganache to cool at room temperature until no longer hot to the touch.
 Cover and place in the refrigerator until firm enough to scoop with a spoon.
 Transfer the cooled ganache to a large bowl and beat with a handheld mixer or stand mixer fitted with the whisk attachment until thickened and fluffy.
 The ganache will also lighten in color.
 Add the optional confectioners’ sugar and beat until well-combined.
 Frost as desired.

 This recipe was first published on the blog in 2014.
-The photos are updated but the recipe remains the same.
+The photos and text are updated but the recipe remains the same.